 The bottom line: if you think “One Touch” in the name of the this scam is a reference to the binary option trade-type, you are thoroughly mistaken.

 Stay away from the One Touch Software!
-If you’re serious about pursuing binary options as a money-making method, I suggest that you read our guidelines for dealing with binary options brokers and our binary options tutorial.
+If you’re serious about pursuing binary options as a money-making method, I suggest that you read our guidelines for dealing with binary options brokers.

 You’re also welcome to get in touch with us either by sending an email (ObjectiveBO@gmail.com) or by leaving a comment below this review.